semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

     total 8
     -rwxr-xr-x   1 mtsouk  staff  1550 Aug 30 10:58 retry.sh

-In the previous example, the `retry` script succeeded!
+In the previous example, the `retry` script succeeded after three failed tries!

 ## See also